ygivenx/ml101/docs/autoai/autoai.md

 ## Save and Promote AutoAI Model

 * Once the experiment completes, you can explore the various pipelines and options in the UI.
-Some of the options available are to see a comparison of the pipelines, to change the ranking based on a different performance metric, to see a log of the experiment, or to see the ranked listing of the pipelines (ranking based on the optimization metric in your experiment, in this case, accuracy).
+Some of the options available are to see a comparison of the pipelines, to change the ranking based on a different performance metric, to see a log of the experiment, or to see the ranked listing of the pipelines (ranking based on the optimization metric in your experiment, in this case, RMSE).

     [![autoai pipelines created](../images/autoai/autoai-pipelines-complete.png)](../images/autoai/autoai-pipelines-complete.png)

 * Scroll down to see the `Pipeline leaderboard`.
 The top performing pipeline is in the first rank.

 * The next step is to select the model that gives the best result and view its performance.
-In this case, Pipeline 3 gave the best result for our experiment.
+In this case, Pipeline 4 gave the best result for our experiment.
 You can view the detailed results by clicking the corresponding pipeline name from the leaderboard:

     [![pipeline leaderboard](../images/autoai/autoai-pipeline-leaderboard-topranked.png)](../images/autoai/autoai-pipeline-leaderboard-topranked.png)

-* The model evaluation page will show metrics for the experiment, confusion matrix, feature transformations that were performed (if any), which features contribute to the model, and more details of the pipeline.
+* The model evaluation page will show metrics for the experiment, feature transformations that were performed (if any), which features contribute to the model, and more details of the pipeline.
 Optionally, feel free to click through these views of the pipeline details.
+For instance, you could select `Pipeline 2` (before the feature engineering step) and review the `Feature Importance` tab.
+You will notice that `assignment_group` is the on the top of this list

     [![Model evaluation](../images/autoai/autoai-toppipeline-details.png)](../images/autoai/autoai-toppipeline-details.png)

-* In order to deploy this model, click on the *`Save as`* button.
+* In order to deploy this model, select `Pipeline 4`,  click on the *`Save as`* button.
 On the next scren, select the `Model` option.
 Keep the default name, add an optional description and tags, and click the `Create` button to save the model.

     ![Save model](../images/autoai/autoai-pipeline-save-model.png)